LaiaSales/Publishing-House-Webpage/README.md

 **Editoline** is a website proposal designed for a fictional publishing company.
 It is an easy to use and elegant platform to showcase the publisher’s catalog and services.

-The design of the website is characterized by its **simplicity** and **minimalist style**, aiming to create a clean and distraction-free user experience, allowing the content to take center stage.
+The design is characterized by its **minimalist style**, aiming to create a clean and distraction-free user experience, allowing the content to take center stage.

 ## Features